Written byConnie Yang

 In that case, you can try to reformat the external hard drive on your Mac.
 But this will make data lose, you'd better think twice before taking action.

-Or, you can try to use a professional data recovery software like iBoysoft Data Recovery for Mac to get off the files from the external hard drive first.
+Or, you can try to use professional data recovery software like iBoysoft Data Recovery for Mac to get off the files from the external hard drive first.
 This data recovery tool helps recover files from inaccessible, corrupted, or unmounted external hard drives within a few clicks.
 After restoring your data, you can get down to erase the hard drive.

-If the tons of 'Disk Not Ejected Properly' pop-ups are not caused by the connection issues and the external hard drive itself, you should consider if the system errors are the culprits.
+If the tons of 'Disk Not Ejected Properly' pop-ups are not caused by connection issues and the external hard drive itself, you should consider if the system errors are the culprits.

 And some users have communicated in the forums that the notification 'Disk Not Ejected Properly' keeps appearing after upgrading to macOS Monterey or Big Sur.
 Therefore, you can check if there are any minor updates available and update your Mac.
 Simply go to Apple icon > System Preferences > Software Update.